bnpr/Malt/Malt/readme.md

 To test the renderer go to *Scene Settings* and *change the renderer to Malt*.
 Create a *Sunlight* and add a new object with a *new material*.
 Inside the material settings *set the Shader Path* to one of the files from the [*Shader Examples*](Shader-Examples).

+> 🔔 By default, *Malt* uses very high quality rendering settings.
+If you find it runs too slow on your computer, go to *Properties Panel > Scene > Malt Settings* and lower the *Transparency Layers* (1 should be enough for the viewport) and the *ShadowMaps* resolution (1024 or 512 should be fine).

+> ⚠️ There are known issues when using the engine with *Intel* graphics cards.
+A decicated *Nvidia* or *AMD* GPU is highly recommended.

 If you could fill [this super short survery](https://forms.gle/e4dTicpsxerL4YdQ6) after testing, that would be really helpfull.

 #### Uninstall